Super GT: Parity

-Super GT is unique in its open and blunt statement that it is committed to providing exciting racing first, at the expense of runaway investment by works teams.
-GT500 cars are fitted with many common parts, lowering costs and equalizing the performance of those parts across all competitors.
-In the GT300 class, air restrictor sizes, minimum weights, ride heights, and maximum turbo boost pressures are modified on a race-to-race basis to balance performance across all cars.
-All adjustments to the regulations and the balance of performance are publicly accessible.
+Super GT states that its regulations prioritize race competition over manufacturer investment.
+GT500 cars use common parts to manage costs and performance parity.
+In the GT300 class, air restrictor sizes, minimum weights, ride heights, and maximum turbo boost pressures are modified per race to balance performance across all vehicles.
+Regulatory adjustments and balance of performance data are public.

 The regulations stipulate that no single driver drive over two-thirds of the race distance, which affects the timing of pit stops and driver changes, therefore preventing strategy from dominating the competition.
 Formerly, the regulations went further and required pit stops and driver changes be done within mandatory windows; in 2004, during an exhibition race held at Fontana, a few teams were penalised after the race ended when race officials discovered their pit stops came one lap before the mandatory window had opened.